 They rotate these pieces in and out of display depending on the collections of the time.
 It’s pretty fascinating to see some of the items that aren’t on display!

-Henry Boyd?
+This bed for example is a Henry Boyd Bed.
+Who’s Henry Boyd?
 Henry is a slave that bought his freedom.
 He then moved to the Cincinnati area and became a carpenter.
 He became fairly successful and then helped other folks on the Underground Railroad.
 Pretty cool stuff.

-Crosley Car.
+But my favorite?
+By far – the Crosley Car.
 So cool!!!!
-Larry saw that and said "oh Lord - we're gonna be here a while".
+Larry saw that and said “oh Lord – we’re gonna be here a while”.

 I have so many more pics but I don’t want to show you everything – you’ll have to check it out for yourself!
 The Geier is open by appointment only but if you have the opportunity – it’s not to be missed.